MustafaBioS/Endless/README.md

 Inspired by subway surfers lol

 # Theme
-This project follows (as you may have guessed from the name ) the "Endless" theme!
+This project follows (as you may have guessed from the name ) the "Endless" theme! (as it is an endless runner game)